DmitryMyadzelets/epicx/journal/week 26.md

 <img alt="Two-stage cooling diagram" src="/img/2024-06-27 - Two-stage colling.png" width=400px>

-Note that we use I=2.1A for all the module.
+Note that we use I=2.1A for all the modules, lower currents don't improve the results.
 The standard error for the models are:
 | Model | Standard error |
 | :-- | --: |
 | Th=f(Tc,Q) | 3.1 &deg;C |